Floor Refurbishment-Wood Dyes and Colouring Processes

 Skill and care needed during application to avoid overlaps etc. especially on darker, parquet style floors.

-The primer will need to be over-coated with clear lacquer eg Junckers HP Commercial water-based seal.
+The primer will need to be over-coated with clear lacquer eg Junckers HT700 Floor Lacquer water-based seal.

 These are low-solids, fast drying products, not to be confused with coloured varnishes or “wood stains”.
 They must be over-coated with lacquer.

 The “rule of thumb” is that if the wood dye is organic solvent-based then a water-based lacquer is most likely to be suitable for overcoating, and vice versa.
 This must not be relied upon though, and a test area should always be done prior to treating the whole floor.

 - A wide range of wood dye colours is available.

 - Very often, the lacquer used to over-coat the dye will be from a different manufacturer.

 - Dyes are easy to apply using a cloth or pad- and it is fairly easy to avoid overlap marks etc.

 - They are fast drying, so the first coat of lacquer or primer can be applied soon after.